bojanak/Advanced_Scientific_Python_course_project/README.md

 ## Project: Conway's Game of Life

-This is a first version of the program.
+This is a "trial" version of the program.

-It should be run from a terminal window, by running the "run.py" script.

 The modules that it uses are in the "modules.py" file.
 Other dependencies: numpy and matplotlib.

+It should be run from a terminal window, by running the "run.py" script.
+By default, the seed is a random matrix.
+The seed can be replaced by a cross-shaped matrix by editing the "run.py" file.